yaronf/I-D/STAR/draft-ietf-acme-star.md

 ### Extending the Order Resource

-The Order resource is extended with the following attributes:

-- recurrent (required, boolean): MUST be true for STAR certificates.
+The Order resource is extended with a new "auto-renewal" object that MUST be present for STAR certificates.
+The "auto-renewal" object has the following structure:

-- recurrent-start-date (optional, string): the earliest date of validity of the first certificate issued, in {{RFC3339}} format.
+- start-date (optional, string): the earliest date of validity of the first certificate issued, in {{RFC3339}} format.
 When omitted, the start date is as soon as authorization is complete.
-- recurrent-end-date (required, string): the latest date of validity of the last certificate issued, in {{RFC3339}} format.
+- end-date (required, string): the latest date of validity of the last certificate issued, in {{RFC3339}} format.
-- recurrent-certificate-validity (required, integer): the maximum validity period of each STAR certificate, an integer that denotes a number of seconds.
-This is a nominal value which does not include any extra validity time which is due to pre-dating.
-The client can use the value reflected by the server (which may be different from the one sent by the client) as a hint to configure its polling timer.
+- lifetime (required, integer): the maximum validity period of each STAR certificate, an integer that denotes a number of seconds.
+This is a nominal value which does not include any extra validity time due to server or client adjustment (see below).
-- recurrent-certificate-predate (optional, integer): amount of pre-dating added to each STAR certificate, an integer that denotes a number of seconds.
+- lifetime-adjust (optional, integer): amount of "left pad" added to each STAR certificate, an integer that denotes a number of seconds.
 The default is 0.
 If present, the value of the notBefore field that would otherwise appear in the STAR certificates is pre-dated by the specified number of seconds.
-See also {{operational-cons-clocks}}.
+See also {{operational-cons-clocks}} for why a client might want to use this control and {{computing-effective-cert-lifetime}} for how the effective certificate lifetime is computed.
+The value reflected by the server, together with the value of the lifetime attribute, can be used by the client as a hint to configure its polling timer.
-- recurrent-certificate-get (optional, boolean): see {{certificate-get-nego}}.
+- allow-certificate-get (optional, boolean): see {{certificate-get-nego}}.

 These attributes are included in a POST message when creating the Order, as part of the "payload" encoded object.
 They are returned when the Order has been created, and the ACME server MAY adjust them at will, according to its local policy (see also {{capability-discovery}}).